 Reusing data

-The files in a dataset are subject to two access categories: Open Access or Restricted Access.
+The files in a dataset fall under either of the following two access categories: Open Access or Restricted Access.

-1. Open Access: The files are directly accessible and do not require logging in
+- Open Access: The files are directly accessible and do not require logging in or requesting access.

 Before you can log in and request datasets, you must create an account on the Data Station.